 Saint Anthony was buried in Vic.
-He was canonized on the 7th of May, 1950 by Pope Pius XII.
+He was canonized on May 7, 1950, by Pope Pius XII.
 It is celebrated on the 23rd or 24th of October.

 5 Interesting Facts About St. Anthony Mary Claret

-- Did you know that Saint Anthony Mary Claret was ordained on the day
+- Did you know that Saint Anthony Mary Claret was ordained on this day?

 of the celebration of Saint Anthony of Padua?